 Get names, phone numbers, and addresses of the other passengers on board as well as from other vehicles that were involved or others who saw the accident.
 These procedures are pretty standard for any type of accident you may be involved in.

 Evidence to help strengthen your case

 If you’re involved in an accident where the bus driver was negligent, it’s crucial that you provide many different pieces of evidence to strengthen your claim.
 Bus drivers have a duty of care when on the road and you must prove that this duty of care was not used.
 One mentioned previously that would really help strengthen your case is an eyewitness testimony.
 The statement from the eyewitness may help to prove negligence.
 For example, an eyewitness may testify that they saw the bus driver speeding.
 This would help prove a negligence case.
 Another example would be having an expert witness testimony.
 This will help in the case that you are injured and need proof of your injuries.
 An example of this would be bringing in a brain specialist to speak on brain injuries you’ve suffered as a result of the accident.

 Getting into any kind of accident can be tremendously scary.
 When you get on the bus for your commute you expect it go smoothly as normal.
 This isn’t always the case.
 Sometimes unfortunate circumstances cause your bus to get into an accident.
 Sometimes it’s your bus driver’s negligence that causes the accident.
 It’s unfair.
 When dealing with this type of tragedy, you need people on your side who are experienced and will help educate you on all the options you can take.
-Contact the San Diego bus accident attorneys today.
-Call Hiden Rott & Oertle, LLP attorneys today at 619-630-0205 for a free consultation.
+Contact our knowledgeable San Diego bus accident attorneys today.
+Call Hiden Rott & Oertle , LLP today at 619-630-0205 for a free consultation.
 Or you can fill out this contact form.